Setting the standards of practice for banks, their staff and their representatives

 Timeframes for handling your complaint

-206. If we are unable to resolve your complaint within 45 days, we will:
+206. If we are unable to resolve your complaint within 30 days (or within 21 days if it involves a hardship notice, default notice or request to postpone enforcement), we will:

 a) tell you the reasons for the delay;